atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 * The file patterns description directory: the directoy containing `files defining the structure <#predictand-file-structure>`_ of the original predictand files.
 * The destination directory: where the resulting file will be saved.

+After execution, a NetCDF file containing all the data necessary for the software is created in the chosen directory.
+This file also includes the station properties and timeseries.

 Predictand catalog
 ------------------

 The predictand catalog provides some metadata on the predictand timeseries.
+It is only required to create the predictand database and is not used anymore afterwards.
 It consists in a xml file such as:

 .. code-block:: xml